-Pursuant to section L 225-37 of the French Commercial Code, as Chairman of the Board of Directors of Atos Origin (hereinafter the "Company"), let me present first of all the preparation and organisation conditions of the work of the Board of Directors since its setup on 10 February 2009, and secondly, the internal control procedures set up within the Group.
+Pursuant to article L. 225-37 of the French Commercial Code, as Chairman of the Board of Directors of Atos Origin (hereinafter the "Company"), let me present first of all the preparation and organisation conditions of the work of the Board of Directors since its setup on 10 February 2009, and secondly, the Internal Control procedures set up within the Group.